Alejogb1/job-board/blog-data/what-steps-are-involved-in-using-ai-tools-like-claude-and-suno-to-create-jingles-for-marketing-campaigns.md

 Claude is amazing for the lyrical parts  it's really good at generating creative text  Suno on the other hand is all about the music  it can generate melodies harmonies rhythms pretty much anything you can imagine musically  I've had some great success pairing them together Claude gets the words flowing Suno makes them sing

-Here's where it gets fun the iterative process  you're gonna get some output that's awesome some that's okay and some that's like what even was that  Don't worry it's all part of the process  You gotta tweak your prompts experiment with different keywords styles  It's a bit like sculpting you're chiseling away at the rough draft until you get something you love
+Here's where it gets fun the iterative process  you're gonna get some output that's awesome some that's  and some that's like what even was that  Don't worry it's all part of the process  You gotta tweak your prompts experiment with different keywords styles  It's a bit like sculpting you're chiseling away at the rough draft until you get something you love

 Example 1 - Claude for Lyrics